Azure/autorest.typescript/packages/typespec-test/test/healthinsight/generated/typespec-ts/README.md

-# AzureHealthInsights REST client library for JavaScript
+# AzureAiHealthInsights REST client library for JavaScript

-Azure Health Insights provides an API that serves insight models, specific for Health & Life Sciences, that perform analysis and provide inferences to be used by a human.
+Azure AI Health Insights provides an API that serves insight models, specific for Health & Life Sciences, that perform analysis and provide inferences to be used by a human.

 **Please rely heavily on our [REST client docs](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/rest-clients.md) to use this library**